chelsea-designs/DCFideas/README.md

 git clone https://github.com/chelsea-designs/DCFideas
 ```

-In order to run work with the application, you will need to have the following technologies installed in your working environment:
+In order to work with the application, you will need to have the following technologies installed in your working environment:

 - [PIP3](https://pip.pypa.io/en/stable/installation/)
 - [Python3](https://www.python.org/downloads/)